 SIR’s AD, Rodrigo, is a member of the Latinx/Immigrant community.
 Since late Summer 2020, he has been meeting with Brazilian actors over Zoom weekly through a program we support called “Projeto Ensaios” (‘Project Rehearsals‘), establishing a rich cultural exchange between SIR and Rodrigo’s home-country.
 In June 2021, SIR will engage in a new 5-week training program through the company Cia Shakespeare Brasil called “Nosso Shakespeare” (‘Our Shakespeare‘), providing a series of online workshops for actors from São Paulo who identify as Indigenous, Black, Trans, and members of vulnerable communities.

 This Spring, we launched a free webinar series called “Expanding the Canon”, led by actor-playwright Jessica B. Hill.
-This is a monthly series of conversations about playwrights and artists from IBPOC background that aim to challenge our idea of what constitutes the ‘Classical Canon’.
-Episode 1 is already up on our YouTube channel, HERE.
+This is a series of conversations about playwrights and artists from IBPOC background that aim to challenge our idea of what constitutes the ‘Classical Canon’.
+Episode 1 and 2 are already up on our YouTube channel, HERE.

 The Shakespeare Clinic is up and running: anyone, from anywhere, can book a FREE coaching session with our AD Rodrigo over Zoom by simply emailing him at email@example.com.
 This program will be ongoing, into perpetuity.
 If you have a Shakespeare audition piece you would like to practice or get feedback on, just reach out to Rodrigo.
 More info on the Clinic can be found HERE.